 In November 2014, CELDF filed a motion for the Little Mahoning Watershed to intervene in the lawsuit.
 This is the first time an ecosystem in the United States sought to defend its rights as recognized in municipal law.
 Its intervention is meant to defend its own legal right to exist and flourish.
 That case is ongoing.

 In Highland Township, Pennsylvania, CELDF is also serving as legal counsel for a local watershed.
 The goal is to defend its rights not to have frack waste injected in its ecosystem.

 In October 2017, CELDF and our International Center for the Rights of Nature partnered with Tulane University to bring the 1st U.S. Rights of Nature Symposium to New Orleans.
 Check out the videos and the transcript!

 CELDF assisted Ecuador to establish the Rights of Nature in their constitution ten years ago.
 Re-watch the Livestream from the International Rights of Nature Symposium celebration and gathering in Quito, Ecuador, September 27-28 2018.

-CELDF’s Mari Margil, Associate Director and leader of our International Center for the Rights of Nature, was there, along with many of CELDF’s partners and Rights of Nature champions from around the world.
+CELDF’s Mari Margil, Associate Director and leader of our International Center for the Rights of Nature, was present, along with many CELDF partners and nature rights champions from around the world.

 Fight for the rights of nature, today.

-Corporate claimed “rights” to profits are at the cost of ecosystem rights to flourish.
+Corporate-claimed “rights” to profits come at the cost of ecosystem rights to flourish.
 Please give today to help CELDF advance Rights of Nature.
-CELDF uses every dollar of your donation to fight for rights.
+CELDF uses every dollar of your donation for this fight.